 Championing tone from the top

-2. Communicate clearly and regularly
+Communicate clearly and regularly

 Leading for the best interests of the Company

 - There is a general expectation (at least based on remuneration) of 1.5 – 2.0 x times salary in comparison to other directors.
 This relates to additional time commitment.
 There are seldom per hour rates and in trying circumstances it can be all hands on deck;

 Cultivating the relationship with the CEO

 - SME and NFP Boards typically perform much of their over-sight of the organisation through one meeting a month.
 Accountability and scrutiny is concentrated in one brief period – from as little as a few hours to a day.
 Much of the prior week can be dedicated to preparing reports for that meeting.
 The strength and tone of the papers goes a long way to determining meeting success.
 Many a CEO feels more than a little pressure leading into the meeting – especially if results are less than expected.

-Want to know how your board of directors and managers can be more productive and efficient through the use of technology?
+Want to know how your board members and executive leaders can be more productive and efficient through technology?
 With BoardPro board software, you can centralise board information, get organised, save time, and reduce hassle.
 With BoardPro, everything is just a couple of clicks away.